netgen-layouts/layouts-contentful/INSTALL.md

 Use it
 ------

-Open again http://127.0.0.1:8000/bm/admin/layouts/ and start creating layouts and mapping them to URL targets.
+Open again [http://127.0.0.1:8000/bm/admin/layouts](http://127.0.0.1:8000/bm/admin/layouts/) and start creating Contentful specific layouts and mapping them to URL targets.